Emberyo/stoof-i-need/media server.md

-# ⚠️ may be piracy in your country be careful ⚠️
+# ⚠️ if you use these tools for piracy i nor the tools below will give you support relating to the pirated content support ⚠️